 These kind of photos look incredible in black and white as it intensifies the contrast between light and darkness, helping to illuminate the subject.
 It’s usually best to under-expose in these conditions as this allows you to create the most dramatic shadow-play photos with very dark areas in the scene.

 Another tip is to enhance some of the already powerful elements in the photo using editing apps.
-Snapseed’s selective adjust tool is great for further darkening the shadowed areas and brightening the lighter areas.
+The selective adjust tool in the Snapseed app is great for further darkening the shadowed areas and brightening the lighter areas.
 Increasing contrast in this way can help make your subject appear more defined in the photo.

 2. Shoot During Golden Hour